gbbr/junk/README.md

 tellmeabout
 ===========

-Experimenting with Go's reflectino package.
+Experimenting with Go's [reflect](http://golang.org/pkg/reflect/) package.
 TellMeAbout is a method that takes an object of any type and describes it recursively.

 For example, given the structures: